DavidGugea/Python3-OOP-Book/README.md

 # Chapter 8: Python Design Pattern I

+## What are design patterns ?

+Design patterns are patterns that combined the structure and the logic of the code in order to solve a common problem in software development.

+> Design patterns are an attempt to bring this same formal definition for correctly design structures to software engineering.
+There are many different design patterns to solve different genreal problems.
+People who create design patterns first idenitfy a common problem faced by developeres in a wide variety of situations.
+They then suggest what might be considered the ideal solution for that problem, in terms of object-oriented design

 ## Decorator Pattern

 The decorator pattern describes wrapping a class/function into a wrapper and modifying it's behavior at runtime, not at compile time.
 That means that you can modify the behavior of a component, without actually changing the code of that component.